Micropreneurs: All About The Smaller Business Opportunity

 However, you may be more of a micropreneur than an entrepreneur.
 This is particularly true if you’re content with the idea of your business staying small for quite some time.
-So what exactly is a micropreneur and how can you succeed as one?
-Keep reading to find out.
+If you’re curious about what a micropreneur is and how can you succeed as one, keep reading to find out.

 What Is A Micropreneur?

-Do you work with less than five employees?
-Or, perhaps you don’t have any employees.
+Do you work with less than five employees, or perhaps you don’t have any employees?
 Are you responsible for almost everything, including marketing, payroll, and budgeting?
-If so, you’re a micropreneur.
+If so, you can consider yourself a micropreneur.

-Essentially, a micropreneur is someone who starts a very small business.
+Essentially, a micropreneur is someone who starts and manages a very small business.
 This allows them to lead a balanced lifestyle while pursuing work they’re passionate about.
 If you’re a micropreneur, the success of your business depends entirely on you.
-Hiring help or delegating tasks isn’t on your radar because you’d rather do it all.
+Hiring help or delegating tasks to employees isn’t on your radar because you’d rather do it on your own.

 Running a small business appeals to you, so you don’t plan to expand in the near future.
-Most likely, you work from home, rather than pay for a formal office space.
-In addition, you don’t invest a lot of money (or any money) into your venture.
+Most likely, you have a home office, rather than pay for a formal office space.
+In addition, you don’t invest a lot of money into your business venture.
 Once you start earning some money, however, you may invest it back into your business.

-If you rent your home through Airbnb, you may be considered a micropreneur.
-You may also be a micropreneur if you provide freelance graphic design services.
-Working as a blogger, life coach, tutor, or photographer can allow you to become a micropreneur as well.
+For example, if you rent your home through Airbnb, this kind of work may be considered a micropreneur.
+You may also be considered a micropreneur if you work as a blogger, life coach, tutor, or photographer.

 In addition, micropreneurs are very productive because they often have a long to-do list each day.
 They can’t afford to waste time, as their entire business relies on their personal productivity .

 When most people consider starting a business, their goal is to grow as much as possible.
-In their eyes, the bigger they become, the more money they’ll make.
+In their eyes, the bigger their business venture becomes, the more money they’ll ultimately make.